How does it work ?

 What are the steps to follow to become a housemate ?
-What are the steps to receive housing benefit ?
+What are the steps to receive housing assistance ?
 What share of the rent and charges am I responsible for ?
 What happens if someone damages a shared area ?

 You will find all the answers to the frequently asked questions here.

-The Colocatère lease is different from the traditional leasing agreement in that private and shared areas are differentiated.
+The Colocatère lease is different from the traditional leasing agreement to the extent that the private and communal areas are differentiated.

-The deposit amount depends on the property rented and generally corresponds to one month's rent excluding charges.
-This amount is designed to pay for damage caused by the housemate in their private area.
+The deposit amount depends on the rented property and generally corresponds to one month's rent excluding charges.
+This amount is designed to pay for possible damages caused by the tenant in their private area.

 Each tenant is only responsible for his or her rent and the charges established in the lease.
-If a tenant leaves during the year and there is one or several free rooms, the tenants' rent inclusive of charges.
+If a tenant leaves during the year and there is one or several free rooms, this will not be taken into account in the remaining tenants' rents.

-The private area is the bedroom as well as the bathroom of the tenant.
+The private area are the bedroom as well as the bathroom of the tenant.
 He or she is the only one with the key and the only one responsible for damages to this area.

 When the shared area is damaged by the housemates, the amount for repairs is shared and each one pays proportionally.
 If, for example, the lounge TV is broken in a five-bedroom house occupied by 5 housemates, each will pay 1/5 of the cost for replacing the TV.
 However, if a housemate is responsible for the destruction of the TV and he or she comes forward to pay all of the replacement costs, the other housemates will not have their deposit debited.